 Each operation has an effect on the quantities involved.
 Depending on the operation, certain quantities increase or decrease.
 They may increase or decrease by a lot or a little.
 Tracking the effect of operations on numbers allows students to make connections between operations and to anticipate the outcome of an operation.

-We can compare the effect produced by addition with that produced by multiplication.
+For example, we can compare the effect produced by addition on whole numbers with that produced by multiplication on whole numbers.
 Compared to multiplication, addition increases a number by a small amount.
-For example, when the number 2 is multiplied by 8, you get 16, whereas if you add 8, you get only 10.
-People with good operations sense recognize the effect of operations on whole numbers, but learning students are often impressed and awed by the effect of, for example, multiplication.
-One caveat is that care must be taken when generalizing, as operations on decimal numbers or fractions may have different effects than operations on whole numbers.
+When the number 2 is multiplied by 8, the result is 16, whereas if you add 8, the result is only 10.
+People with good operational sense recognize the effect of operations on whole numbers, but care must be taken when generalizing, as operations on decimal numbers or fractions may have different effects than operations on whole numbers.
 In some cases, the effect may even be the opposite.
 For example, if you multiply one whole number by another whole number, the product is larger than both factors (for example, if you multiply 3 by 6, the product 18 is larger than 6 and 3), whereas if you multiply a proper fraction by a whole number, the product is smaller than one of the two factors (for example, if you multiply one half by 6, the product 3 is smaller than 6).

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 90.

-Students develop an understanding of multiplication and division and the relationships between numbers by solving written problems.
-The types of equal-group problems presented below with examples can help students see basic number facts about multiplication and division in a variety of ways.
-Using problems to introduce basic number facts forces students to reason their way to solutions and thus helps develop a better sense of operations.
+Students develop an understanding of multiplication and division and the relationships between numbers by solving problems.
+The types of equal group problems presented below with examples can help students see the connections between basic number facts about multiplication and division in a variety of ways.
+Using problems to introduce basic number facts compels students to reason their way to solutions and thus helps develop a better sense of operations.

-The sample written problems below contain one-digit numbers.
-The structures of the three types of written problems also lend themselves to multi-digit numbers.
-The problems are represented using Cuisenaire rods.
-In Grade 1, we only deal with problems where the whole is unknown or the number of groups is unknown.
-We always give the size of the groups.
+The sample problems below contain one-digit numbers.
+The structures of the three types of problems also lend themselves to multi-digit numbers.
+The problems are represented using relational rods.
+In Grade 1, students will work with problems where the whole is unknown or the number of groups is unknown.
+They are always given the size of the groups.

 Equal-Group Problems